projectsveltos/sveltos/docs/addons/example_flux_sources.md

 +-----------------------------+--------------------------+-----------+---------------------------+---------+-------------------------------+----------------------------------------+
 ```

-## Example: Referencing Helm Charts from Flux Sources
+## Example: Reference Helm Charts from Flux Sources

-Sveltos allows us to deploy Helm charts from various sources, including traditional **HTTP** repositories, **OCI** registries, and **Flux sources**.
+Sveltos allows us to deploy Helm charts from various sources, including traditional **HTTP** repositories, **OCI** registries, and Flux **sources**.
 This section focuses on using Flux sources as a Helm chart repository.

-### Using a Flux GitRepository as a Helm Chart Source
+### Utilise Flux GitRepository as a Helm Chart Source

-To deploy Helm charts from a Flux GitRepository, specify the `repositoryURL` in your `ClusterProfile` using the following format:
+To deploy Helm charts from a Flux GitRepository, specify the `repositoryURL` in the `ClusterProfile` using the following format:

 ```
 <flux source kind>://<flux source namespace>/<flux source name>/<path>
 ```
-More information about the command arguments, have a look below.
+More information about the command arguments defined above.

 - `<flux source kind>`: The type of Flux source.
 For Git repositories, this is `gitrepository` (available options: `ocirepository` and `bucket`)
 - `<flux source namespace>`: The Kubernetes namespace where the Flux GitRepository is located